Electromagnetic interference (EMI) and radio frequency interference (RFI) from the switch can adversely affect other devices,

 in the chassis and even create an electrical hazard by conducting power surges through lines into equipment.

-prevent strong EMI, you might need to consult experts in radio frequency
+To predict and prevent strong EMI, you need to consult experts in radio frequency interference (RFI).